michalboo/abstract-o/README.md

 Mendeley(OAPI) catalog search -> Google Translate -> ? -> Profit

-This requires a bunch of ruby , and Flash.
+This requires a bunch of ruby gems, and Flash.
 I'm not sorry.